Home/Blog/Lifestyle/Food & Nutrition/Top Pineapple Health Benefits: Skin, Hair, Immunity & Digestion

 • Mangalorean Pineapple Curry: A tangy chicken dish cooked in a puree made with pineapple and green mango gives a unique zest to your meal.

-• Peanut and Pineapple Salad: This refreshing salad has peanuts, pineapple, apples, paneer, cucumber, tied together with a light dressing – perfect for a healthy snack or side dish.
+• Peanut and Pineapple Salad: This refreshing salad has peanuts, pineapple, apples, paneer, and cucumber tied together with a light dressing—perfect for a healthy snack or side dish.

-• Pineapple Chutney: This sweet and spicy relish combines pineapple, vinegar, and cinnamon, making it an ideal accompaniment for various dishes.
+• Pineapple Chutney: This sweet and spicy relish, which combines pineapple, vinegar, and cinnamon, is an excellent accompaniment for a variety of dishes.

-• Pineapple Cucumber Salad: A light and refreshing salad that pairs fresh pineapple and cucumber is the perfect dish for hot summer days.
+• Pineapple Cucumber Salad: This light and refreshing salad, which pairs fresh pineapple and cucumber, is the perfect dish for hot summer days.

-• Caramelised Pineapple Nice Cream: This vegan dessert is made by blending frozen pineapple until creamy – a guilt-free sweet treat without added sugars.
+• Caramelised Pineapple Ice Cream: This vegan dessert is made by blending frozen pineapple until creamy – a guilt-free sweet treat without added sugars.

 • Pineapple Ginger Smoothie: Combine pineapple with ginger for a nutritious, refreshing, and energising drink.

-• Pineapple Coconut Muffins: Healthy muffins made with rolled oats, naturally sweetened with banana and coconut – the perfect start to your day.
+• Pineapple Coconut Muffins: These healthy muffins, made with rolled oats and naturally sweetened with banana and coconut, are the perfect start to your day.

 • BBQ Cauliflower and Pineapple Pizza: A vegan pizza featuring BBQ sauce, cauliflower, and pineapple offers a healthy yet flavorful meal option.